fuzzycow/ev32go/README.md

 To build on Linux x86 for LEGO EV3 ARM5 no-FP target:
 `GOARM=5 GOARCH=arm go build github.com/fuzzycow/ev32go/....`

+__Pictures of robots and grabbers used with this project can be found [at my mocpages page](http://www.moc-pages.com/home.php/114748)__

 The code in this repository is (C) Fuzzycow.Org and is released under GPLv2 LICENSE GPLv2 LICENSE was chosen to match the license of the ev3dev project, and ev3dev-lang spec.json file